CloudCannon/documentation/src/collections/_drafts/recreating-dns-zones.md

 ---
-title: Recreating DNS Zones
+title: DNS Zone improvements
 type: minor
 ---

-This release fixes a few issues with DNS Zones, and adds the ability for a user to recreate missing DNS Zones.
-Also included are numerous other fixes.
+This release fixes some issues to do with DNS zones, and adds the ability for a user to recreate missing DNS zones.
+Also included are numerous other bug fixes.

 **Features:**